ditup-old/ditup/DEVELOPMENT.md

   - [ ] inviting non-users by email?
   - [ ] inviting by link with a hash?
 - some navigation (like how to get out of a user page)
-- when starting a new discussion, the initial post is disappearing.
+- [ ] when starting a new discussion, the initial post is disappearing (make there a description).
 - a page with all my things
   - [ ] i created
   - [ ] i follow